 Provisions to which submission relates: Position: Reasons: Relief: the ME rule on prospecting and exploration just not in the ME Overlay.
-RPROZ Oppose This activity should be a discretionary activity outside of the Mineral Extraction Overlay Change activity status to discretionary Natural Open Space Zone NOSZ-01 Support in part This and every other objective should use consistent language.
+S511.121 RPROZ Oppose This activity should be a discretionary activity outside of the Mineral Extraction Overlay Change activity status to discretionary Natural Open Space Zone S511.122 NOSZ-01 Support in part This and every other objective should use consistent language.
 This is one of few spots if not only spot where the term ecological values is used.
 Various other terms are used throughout the plan such as environmental values, natural values, indigenous biodiversity values and natural environment values.
-Amend The natural environment, ecological Other Objectives and Policies throughout the plan may require amendment to reflect a consistent message and The plan should pick one term and stick with it.
-Even within this chapter itself it uses multiple variations such as ecological, natural and indigenous biodiversity. language.
-NOSZ-R2 Oppose It is difficult to envision how an impermeable surface that covers 10% or 1000 square meter whichever is the lesser of a site in a Natural Open Space Zone does not cause some sort of adverse effect This should be a controlled activity enablign the Council to at least control where the surface is located in the very least but recommend restricted discretionary.
-NOSZ-R6 Oppose in part Not clear what a leisure facility is and why it should be permitted.
+The plan should pick one term and stick with it.
+Even within this chapter itself it uses multiple variations such as ecological, natural and indigenous biodiversity.
+Amend The natural environment, ecological Other Objectives and Policies throughout the plan may require amendment to reflect a consistent message and language.
+S511.123 NOSZ-R2 Oppose It is difficult to envision how an impermeable surface that covers 10% or 1000 square meter whichever is the lesser of a site in a Natural Open Space Zone does not cause some sort of adverse effect This should be a controlled activity enabllign the Council to at least control where the surface is located in the very least but recommend restricted discretionary.
+S511.124 NOSZ-R6 Oppose in part Not clear what a leisure facility is and why it should be permitted.
 It is not defined in the Plan.
 If leisure facilities includes the likes of shelters these can be quite large and have effects.
 If it does these should likely comply with the new building rule and standards Amend so make is clear that leisure facilities such as shelters come under the permitted rule for buildings and structures.
-Part 4 Appendices & Schedules SCHED4 Support in part Support having the schedule but the schedule does not have any SNAs listed.
+Part 4 Appendices & Schedules S511.125 SCHED4 Support in part Support having the schedule but the schedule does not have any SNAs listed.
 This schedule should be filled with SNAs Fill this Schedule with SNAs